tfcp68/yantrix/docs/concepts/400_data_flow.md

 ## Effects

-While Main Loop drives the sequence of execution, every `FSM` is locked onto oneself and cannot directly update the "outer world data" is expressed by `Data Model`.
+While Main Loop drives the sequence of execution, every `FSM` is locked onto oneself and cannot directly update the "outer world data" that is expressed by `Data Model`.
 To do so, `Effects` are invoked by Main Loop every time it repeats its cycle. `Effects` are pure functions that take `Data Model` and `Event Meta` as parameters and return updated `Data Model`.
 While every `FSM` can declare its own `Effects`, in fact they are invoked after all `FSM`s are already done with their `Reducer` loops, and some `Events` are produced by `Event Adapters`.
 Only those `Events` would be translated to `Effects`, while `Events` emitted by `Sources` are first translated into `Actions`.

 ```mermaid
 sequenceDiagram